msmith943/academic-kickstart/content/publication/smith2018decoupling.md

 +++
-abstract = "We theoretically show that the frequency and momentum of a photon are not proportional to one another at low frequencies in photonic crystals comprising both positive- and negative-valued material properties.
-We rigorously determine closed-form conditions for the light cone to emanate from points other than the origin of k-space.
-We also show that first bands can be tuned to originate from an arbitrary Bloch coordinate." abstract_short = "This work shows that photonic crystals exhibit new low-frequency energy-momentum relations with sign-switching constituents" authors = ["M.J.A.
+abstract = "We theoretically show that the frequency and momentum of a photon are not necessarily proportional to one another at low frequencies in photonic crystals comprising materials with positive- and negative-valued material properties.
+We rigorously determine closed-form conditions for the light cone to emanate from points other than the origin of k space, ultimately decoupling the first band from the origin and demonstrating light propagation at zero energy with nonzero crystal momentum.
+We also numerically show that first bands can originate from an arbitrary Bloch coordinate as well as from multiple coordinates simultaneously." abstract_short = " " authors = ["M.J.A.
 Smith and P.Y.
-Chen"] date = "2018-03-06" image_preview = "headers/prof_neg.jpg" math = true publication_types = ["2"] publication = "arXiv preprint:1712.09112" publication_short = "" selected = true title = "Decoupling the energy and momentum of photons in the quasistatic limit" url_code = "" url_dataset = "" url_pdf = ""
+Chen"] date = "2018-09-06" image_preview = "" math = true publication_types = ["2"] publication = "Physical Review Letters, 121:103902" publication_short = "" selected = true title = "Violating the Energy-Momentum Proportionality of Photonic Crystals in the Low-Frequency Limit" url_code = "" url_dataset = "" url_pdf = ""